Israel's Leviathan field begins pumping gas - The Observers - France 24

 Jerusalem (AFP)

-Israel's offshore Leviathan field started pumping gas on Tuesday in what the operating consortium called "a historic turning point in the history of the Israeli economy."
+Israel's offshore Leviathan field started pumping gas on Tuesday in what the operating consortium hailed as "a historic turning point" for the Israeli economy.

 "For the first time in its history, Israel to become a significant natural gas exporter," it said.

+"I have been fighting for years to extract gas in the face of the fierce opposition from political rivals," he wrote on Facebook.

+The price of electricity "will decline further in the coming year thanks to natural gas, which makes Israel a regional power", Netanyahu said.

-On December 17, Israeli Energy Minister Yuval Steinitz announced approval of sales to Egypt from Leviathan and the smaller Tamar field.
+On December 17, Energy Minister Yuval Steinitz announced approval of sales to Egypt from Leviathan and the smaller Tamar gas field.

 A spokesman for Israeli partner Delek said then that deliveries to Egypt were expected to begin on January 1.